MattyIce/postpromoter/README.md

   ],
-  "disabled_mode": false, // Set this to true to refund all funds sent to the bot "detailed_logging": false, // Whether or not detailed logging is enabled "account": "yourbotaccount",
+  "disabled_mode": false, // Set this to true to refund all funds sent to the bot "detailed_logging": false, // Whether or not detailed logging is enabled "owner_account": "bot_owner_account", // The name of the bot owner account (can be left null or blank) "account": "yourbotaccount",
   "memo_key": "your_private_memo_key"
   "posting_key": "your_private_posting_key",